 Access Life International is currently involved in three initiatives on the islands of Bali and Lombok in Indonesia:

 Helping disabled people out of the shadows.
 People with disabilities are not only the most deprived human beings in the developing world, they are also the most neglected.
-As the world marks the International Day of Disabled Persons this week, it is important to acknowledge that more than 600 million people in the world live with some form of disability.
+It is important to acknowledge that more than 600 million people in the world live with some form of disability.
 More than 400 million of them live in developing countries, often amidst poverty, isolation and despair.
 Not only are they, typically, the poorest of the poor, but they also need more money and help than able-bodied people to overcome their handicaps, and attempt to live normal lives.

 Indonesia is in a state of water crisis.
 We are also partnering with local teams in the installation of clean water systems in villages that do not have access to clean and safe water.